TO THE MEMBERS OF TATA MOTORS LIMITED

 |Total Other comprehensive income/(loss) for the year ||(1952.45) ||(7668.35) ||(10475.76) ||(470.76) |

 |Attributable to: || || || || |

 |Shareholders of the Company ||- ||- ||(10551.20) ||(578.88) |

 * These include the Company's proportionate share of income and expenditure in its twojoint operations namely Tata Cummins Pvt.
 Ltd. and Fiat India Automobiles Pvt.
 Ltd.

-In view of inadequate profits for FY 2018-19 no dividend is permitted to be paid tothe Members as per the provisions of the Companies Act 2013 ('the Act') and the Rulesframed thereunder.
+In view of losses for FY 2020-21 we regret that no dividend can be paid to the Membersas per the provisions of the Companies Act 2013 ('the Act') and the Rules framedthereunder.

 TRANSFER TO RESERVES